Project template¶

 size_t n);

-Getter / setter (one pair per --state var)
+Getter / setter (one pair per --state var)¶

 float <component>_get_gain(const <component>_state_t *state);

-void <component>_set_gain(<component>_state_t *state, float gain);
+void <component>_set_gain(<component>_state_t *state, float val);

 float <component>_get_bandwidth(const <component>_state_t *state);

-void <component>_set_bandwidth(<component>_state_t *state, float bandwidth);
+void <component>_set_bandwidth(<component>_state_t *state, float val);

 int32_t <component>_get_order(const <component>_state_t *state);

-void <component>_set_order(<component>_state_t *state, int32_t order);
+void <component>_set_order(<component>_state_t *state, int32_t val);

-Python binding conventions
+Python binding conventions¶

 The generated <component>_ext.c exposes the C API as a Python class: